-According to Local Regulation, as stated in form TT05, Testing shall be performed at VNTA accredited laboratories and shall be carried out according to the test methods described in the corresponding technical standards issued by the MIC.
+According to Local Regulation, as stated in form TT11, Testing shall be performed at VNTA accredited laboratories and shall be carried out according to the test methods described in the corresponding technical standards issued by the MIC.

-A local importer is required to obtain the MIC Approval.
+Foreign manufacturers can obtain the MIC Approval.
 The average lead time for obtaining the approval is 9 weeks.